aaronj1335/aaronj1335.github.com/_posts/2013-07-07-dont-screw-this-up.md

 ### a company that fits you

-some people like smaller companies, some like bigger ones; you'll enjoy your life a lot more if you're somewhere that suits your preferences. a company's size and its market tend to have implications on the types of technology it uses. if you want to work at a startup don't put all of your eggs in the c# and .net basket. conversely if you want to work at a big company, don't pour all of your time into ruby. if you want to be a kernel hacker, then look for jobs at a big places making drivers. if you're convinced that sql is wrong and nosql is right, then work at a startup and don't try to work for a place that sells enterprise-y products to big customers.
+a company's size and market tend to have implications on the types of technology it uses. chances are you'll prefer a certain type of company, so look for technologies that match: if you want to work at a startup don't put all of your eggs in the c# and .net basket.  conversely if you want to work at a big company, don't spend all of your time on ruby. if you want to be a kernel hacker, then look for jobs at big places making device drivers. if you're convinced that sql is wrong and nosql is right, then work at a startup and not a place that sells enterprise-y products to big customers.

 ### longevity